Better care for children with rare diseases

 Children and young people with rare diseases have many contacts and points of contact.
 This creates stress and friction.
 A new project aims to improve their care.

-The project is being funded by the Innovation Committee of the Joint Federal Committee with around 8.8 million euros over a period of 3 ½ years.
+The project is being funded by the Innovation Committee of the Federal Joint Committee with around 9 million euros over a period of 3.5 years.
+Project partners include several statutory health insurance companies, the University Medical Centre Hamburg-Eppendorf and the Alliance for Chronic Rare Diseases (ACHSE), which contributes the perspective of patients.

 Further information: